CogComp/wikidump-preprocessing/README.md

 **Option 1**:\
 For ease of use, we provide a `makefile` that specifies targets to automatically run all processing scripts.
 To use the makefile, you need to

-1. Download/Clone [wikiextractor](https://github.com/attardi/wikiextractor).
-Modify path `WIKIEXTRACTOR` in makefile to point to it.
+1. Init the wikiextractor git submodule.
+Please refer to this page if you are unfamiliar with git submodules: https://git-scm.com/book/en/v2/Git-Tools-Submodules

-2. Create a download directory for wikipedia dumps (say `/path/to/dumpdir`) and set `DUMPDIR` accordingly.
-The wikipedia dumps will be downloaded under `DUMPDIR` (for instance the Turkish Wikipedia dumps will be downloaded under `DUMPDIR/trwiki/`)
+2. Create a download directory for wikipedia dumps (say `/path/to/dumpdir`) and set `DUMPDIR_BASE` accordingly.
+The wikipedia dumps will be downloaded under `DUMPDIR_BASE/language-date` (for instance the Turkish Wikipedia dumps with date 20191001 will be downloaded under `DUMPDIR_BASE/tr-20191001/trwiki/`)

 **For Cogcomp Internal Use**:
 Wikipedia dumps are already available under `/shared/corpora/wikipedia_dumps`, so simply set the `DUMPDIR` to `/shared/corpora/wikipedia_dumps`.
 For instance, the Turkish wikipedia resources are in `/shared/corpora/wikipedia_dumps/trwiki`.

-3. Set the `lang` variable to the two-letter language code used by Wikipedia to identify the language (eg. `tr` for Turkish, `es` for Spanish etc.)
+3. Set the `wiki_lang` variable to the two-letter language code used by Wikipedia to identify the language (eg. `tr` for Turkish, `es` for Spanish etc.).
+You can either directly modify the variable's value, or set an environment variable with the same name, and the makefile will automatically pick it up.

-4. Specify a `OUTDIR`.
+4. Specify a `OUTDIR_BASE`.
 This is the directory where the resources will be generated (eg. `path/to/my/resources/trwiki` for Turkish Wikipedia).
-To keep the code generic, you may want to use the `lang` variable to define the `OUTDIR` (e.g., `path/to/my/resources/${lang}wiki`).
+The output will be generated under `OUTDIR_BASE/language-date`.

-5. Modify the `DATE` variable to identify the timestamp of the Wikipedia dump to download.
-Make sure that this link works `https://dumps.wikimedia.org/${lang}wiki/${DATE}/`.
+5. Modify the `wiki_date` variable to identify the timestamp of the Wikipedia dump to download.
+Make sure that this link works `https://dumps.wikimedia.org/${wiki_lang}wiki/${wiki_date}/`.
+The default is `latest`, which should always work.
+You can either directly modify the variable's value, or set an environment variable with the same name, and the makefile will automatically pick it up.

 6. Make sure `PYTHONBIN` points to the correct python binary.